rwilliams/jrubywiki/CallingJavaFromJRuby.md

   button = javax.swing.JButton.new "Press me!"
   button.add_action_listener {|event| event.source.text = "You did it!"}

-In this example, the <tt>JButton</tt>'s <tt>addActionListener</tt> method takes one parameter, a <tt>java.awt.event.ActionListener</tt>.
-The block is converted to a <tt>Proc</tt> object, which is then decorated with a java interface proxy that invokes the block for any method called on the interface.
+In this example, the `JButton`'s `addActionListener` method takes one parameter, a `java.awt.event.ActionListener`.
+The block is converted to a `Proc` object, which is then decorated with a java interface proxy that invokes the block for any method called on the interface.

-This not only works for event listeners or <tt>Runnable</tt>, but basically for any interface.
+This not only works for event listeners or `Runnable`, but basically for any interface.
 When calling a method that expects an interface, JRuby checks if a block is passed and automatically converts the block to an object implementing the interface.